KabirSamsi/KabirSamsi/README.md

 You can also learn a bit more about me at my <a href="https://kabirsamsi.com" target="_blank">website</a>, and check out my <a href="https://kabirsamsi.com/resume-2024.pdf">resume</a>.

 ## Main Skills & Interests 💡
-- PL, DSL Design & Type Systems
+- Programming Language Theory, DSL Design & Implementation
-- Compilers, System Design \& Software Abstractions
+- Compilers \& Systems Programming
-- Full-Stack Development
+- Fullstack \& Software Development
 - Machine Learning \& Data Engineering

 ## Tools & Technologies 🔧